priyadarshi118/OIBSIP/TASK 2-UFW/README.md

-UFW Firewall Configuration (Kali Linux)
+UFW Firewall Configuration on Kali Linux

-#Overview
+Overview

-This project demonstrates basic firewall configuration using UFW (Uncomplicated Firewall) in Kali Linux.
-The firewall is enabled, SSH access is allowed, and HTTP traffic is blocked.
+This project demonstrates basic firewall configuration using UFW (Uncomplicated Firewall) on Kali Linux.
+The firewall is enabled to secure the system by controlling incoming network connections.
+Specific rules are applied to allow SSH access and block HTTP traffic.

-#Commands Used
+Steps Performed

-Enable firewall:
+1. Enable the Firewall

+The UFW firewall was activated using the following command:

 sudo ufw enable

+This enables the firewall and ensures it starts automatically during system startup.

-Allow SSH access:
+2. Allow SSH Connections

+SSH access was allowed so that remote login to the system is possible.

 sudo ufw allow ssh

+This opens port 22 for incoming SSH connections.

-Block HTTP traffic:
+3. Block HTTP Traffic

+HTTP traffic was blocked to prevent incoming web requests.

 sudo ufw deny http

-Check firewall status:
+This blocks port 80 from external connections.

+4. Verify Firewall Status

+The firewall configuration was verified using:

 sudo ufw status verbose

-#Result
+This command displays the firewall status, default policies, and active rules.

+Result

-Firewall is active and enabled on startup.
+Firewall is active and enabled.

-SSH (Port 22) is allowed for remote access.
+SSH (Port 22) is allowed.

-HTTP (Port 80) is blocked for incoming connections.
+HTTP (Port 80) is denied.

-#Conclusion
+Default policy denies incoming connections and allows outgoing traffic.

+Conclusion

-UFW successfully controls network access by allowing only required services and blocking unnecessary traffic.
+The firewall was successfully configured using UFW to enhance system security by allowing only necessary services and blocking unwanted network traffic